DeltaFwulf/Raven/Documentation/dev_vault/Kinematics/Frame Transformation.md

 This should give the correct rotation of the point in world coordinates.
 It also gives us the new world -> body transform through the chained matrices.

 ## Applying Translations and Rotations

+The motion of the vehicle will be represented by a translation followed by a rotation.
+This can be encoded in a spatial transformation matrix, allowing both motions to be calculated simultaneously.